sematext/logagent-js/README.md

 docker run -p 514:514/udp -e LOGSENE_TOKEN=YOUR_LOGSENE_TOKEN  -d --name logagent --restart=always logagent
 ```

 To view realtime logs in the Web Browser with rtail, simply add the options for rtail and open the http port for rtail-server UI.
-Please note: __ rtail UI might get slow for high log volumes __
+Please note: _rtail UI might be slow for high log volumes_

 ```
 export LOGAGENT_OPTIONS="-s --rtail-host $HOSTNAME --rtail-web-port 80 --rtail-port 9999"